preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 To edit the settings, click the cog wheel.

-For "Heading" you cab select which format options should be available:
+For "Heading" you can select which format options should be available:

 .. image:: rtf-editor-cogwheel-heading.png